 Every patient is different.
-Some have it for a few weeks and some for a few months.
-10% are off of it after 1-2 weeks, another 20% after 2-3 weeks.
-Most people are off of narcotics by 4 weeks.
+Some have it for a few days and some for a few weeks.
+10% are off of it after 1-2 days, another 20% after 1 week.
+Most people are off of narcotics by 3-4 weeks.
 People who have been on narcotics before surgery typically need it the longest after surgery